Alok-joseph/website_viewbot/README.md

 ## 🚀 About Me
-I'm a Designer Who codes
+I'm a Coder who designs

 ## 🛠 Skills
 Python